Crew Boss

 Definition:

-Under direction, performs a variety of tasks involving fire prevention, suppression and related duties as part of a hand crew.
+Under direction, performs a variety of tasks including fuels reduction projects, suppression (i.e. wildland fires) and related duties as part of a hand crew.

 Examples of Duties: